hydramod/link-autos-ireland-project-1/README.md

   - Allows for seamless navigation across all devices without using the back button

 ![Link Autos Ireland NavBar](/docs/images/link%20autos%20navbar.png)

+The Footer is a feature that appears on all three pages of a website and is fully responsive.
+It includes links to the Home, Showroom, and Contact pages, as well as social links for Twitter, Facebook, and Instagram that open in a new tab when clicked.
+The footer appears when the user scrolls to the bottom of any page, providing convenient access to essential information.
+The links in the footer allow for seamless navigation across all devices, eliminating the need to constantly use the back button.

 - Footer
   - Featured on all three pages